replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

       --log_level string   Log level (default "info")
 ```

-⚠️ _**Warning**:_ Purging a node is an irrevocable operation and is meant to permanently remove the node from the cluster with the expectation that it will never become a member again.
+⚠️ _**Warning**:_ Purging a node is intended to be an irrevocable operation and is meant to permanently remove the node from the cluster with the expectation that it will never become a member again.

 ### Rook